ashikur-rahman-asif/chef-recipe-hunter-client/README.md

 <li>Mark as favourite recipe</li>
 <li>React toast package</li>

-# Also added a generate pdf button
+# Also added a generate pdf button in the blog page